andypaulchen/virp/README.md

  1. To prepare for a session, copy the `session` folder in your workspace and place the `.cif` files you want to process (make virtual cells + postprocessing) in the subfolder `_disordered_cifs`.
 Feel free to rename `session` folder to something more identifiable

  2. Run `generate.py` to create a supercell and (by default) 400 virtual cells.
-    - after this step, a structure subfolder is created in `session` for each `.cif` file in `_disordered_cifs`, with the same name.
+    - after this step, a structure subfolder (e.g. `structure`) is created in `session` for each `structure.cif` file in `_disordered_cifs`, with the same name.
 Inside this folder is a supercell CIF and folders for structure-optimized (`stropt`) and non-structure-optimized virtual cells (`no_stropt`).
 The details of this run is recorded in `virp_session_summary.csv`.

  3. Run `connectivity.py` for atomic connectivity post-processing
     - after this step, the results are written to `connectivity.csv` and `scatterplot.png` under `stropt` and `no_stropt`.

  4. Run `properties.py` to predict materials properties.
 This is performed on `stropt` subfolders only.
-    - after this step, the results are written to `virtual_properties.csv` in the structure subfolder.
+    - after this step, the results are written to `virtual_properties.csv` in the `structure` subfolder.

+ In summary, this is what a session looks like after all three routines have completed:

  <img src="graphics/operation.png" width="870">